10 Tips For Backing Up A Car Safely

 Why Is Backing Up So Dangerous To Pedestrians?

-Even at a very slow speed, backing up a car is dangerous —especially in larger vehicles like trucks and SUVs.
-Depending on the type of vehicle and the height of the driver, a rear blind spot can extend as far as 15 metres.
+Even at a very slow speed, backing up a car is dangerous -- especially in larger vehicles like trucks and SUVs.
+Depending on the type of vehicle and the height of the driver, a rear blind spot can extend as far as 15 meters.

 As many as 62 children can fit in the blind spot of a large SUV, and in some models, anyone under 5’ tall is completely invisible to the driver using just their mirrors.
 Even when reversing at a glacial speed, impact with a child can result in tragedy, with the majority of backing up incidents occurring in driveways and parking lots.